kluctl/kluctl/README.md

 Kluctl does not strictly depend on a controller and allows to use the same deployment wherever you want, as long as access to the kluctl project and clusters is available.
-This means, that you can use it from your local machine, from your CI/CD pipelines or any automation platform/system that allows to call custom tools.
+This means, that you can use it from your local machine, from your CI/CD pipelines or any automation platform/system that allows calling custom tools.

 ## What can I do with Kluctl?